huggingface/optimum-quanto/CONTRIBUTING.md

 ### Did you find a bug?

-The 🤗 Quanto library will become more robust and reliable thanks to users who will report the problems they encounter.
+The `optimum-quanto` backend will become more robust and reliable thanks to users who will report the problems they encounter.

 Before you report an issue, we would really appreciate it if you could **make sure the bug was not already reported** (use the search bar on GitHub under Issues).
 Your issue should also be related to bugs in the library itself, and not your code.
 If you're unsure whether the bug is in your code or the library, please ask in the [forum](https://discuss.huggingface.co/) first.
 This helps us respond quicker to fixing issues related to the library versus general questions.